commercetools/mcp-essentials/README.md

 # commercetools MCP Essentials

-This repository contains both a MCP server (which you can integrate with many MCP clients) and a toolkit that can be used from within agent frameworks.
+This repository contains both a MCP server (which you can integrate with many MCP clients) and agent essentials that can be used from within agent frameworks.

 # commercetools Model Context Protocol